Vincit/objection.js/doc/includes/API.md

 If you need to modify the SQL query at query build time, this is the place to do it.
 You shouldn't modify the query in any of the `run` methods.

-Unlike the runmethods these must be synchronous.
-Also you should not register any runmethods from these.
+Unlike the run methods these must be synchronous.
+Also you should not register any run methods from these.
 You should _only_ call the query building methods of the builder provided as a parameter.

 ##### Arguments